 Fodor's Expert Review Assynt and Coigach

-To the east and south of Lochinver, on the way to Ullapool, lies a different kind of landscape: a vast region of brooding mountains and languid lochs, where peaks punch their way out of heathered terrain and appear to constantly shift positions.
+To the east and south of Lochinver lies a different kind of landscape: a vast region of brooding mountains and languid lochs, where peaks punch their way out of heathered terrain and appear to constantly shift positions.
 Even their names have a more mysterious air than those of the bens (mountain peaks or hills) elsewhere: Cul Mor, Cul Beag, Stac Pollaidh, Canisp, Suilven.
 Some hark back to Norse rather than to Gaelic—a reminder that Vikings used to sail this northern shore.
-The highlight of the region is the eerily pretty Loch Assynt, peppered with tiny wooded isles, but the Coigach peninsula northwest of Ullapool is equally dramatic.
+The highlight of the region is the eerily pretty Loch Assynt, peppered with tiny wooded isles, but the Coigach Peninsula northwest of Ullapool is equally dramatic.